A belief in something doesn't make it a fact, and a belief doesn't need factual evidence in order for it to exist and be powerful.

 Ah!
 And there's a third type which we could call:

 Ambiguous luck: This type of luck is quite subjective, whether an event benefits one person at the expense of another (zero-sum) or benefits one person without impacting others (non-zero-sum).
-For example, you might lose in a sporting competition (zero-sum luck), but sufficiently benefit from the pleaure of taking part so that losing doesn't matter to you.
+For example, you might lose in a sporting competition (zero-sum luck), but sufficiently benefit from the pleasure of taking part so that losing doesn't matter to you.

 Collecting evidence to support or refute Rokuyo is easy.
 Just recall some momentous events in your life and check the date on the Rokuyo calendar.
 For me, one momentous day was when I got married.
 That was a lucky Taian day and I've been happily married for several decades.
 My wife, however, might say marrying me was bad luck!